Chapter 02 - The Game Loop

 }

-The Scene class will hold 3D scene future elements (models, etc.).
-By now it is just an empty place holder:
+The `Scene` class will hold 3D scene future elements (models, etc.).
+For now it is just an empty placeholder:

 package org.lwjglb.engine.scene;